Canadian Natural Resources Limited (CNQ) Shares Down Despite Recent Market Volatility

-Canadian Natural Resources Limited (NYSE: CNQ)’s stock price has decreased by -1.58 compared to its previous closing price of 54.44.
-Nevertheless, the company has seen a -7.17% plunge in its stock price over the last five trading sessions.
+Canadian Natural Resources Limited (NYSE: CNQ)’s stock price has decreased by -5.34 compared to its previous closing price of 53.58.
+Nevertheless, the company has seen a loss of -12.23% in its stock price over the last five trading days.
 Barron’s reported on 06/03/22 that 5 Stocks for $150 Oil

 Is It Worth Investing in Canadian Natural Resources Limited (NYSE: CNQ) Right Now?

-Canadian Natural Resources Limited (NYSE: CNQ) has a higher price-to-earnings ratio of 7.82x compared to its average ratio,, and the 36-month beta value for CNQ is at 1.60.
-Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+Canadian Natural Resources Limited (NYSE: CNQ) has a higher price-to-earnings ratio of 7.40x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.60.
+Analysts have mixed views on the stock, with 14 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for CNQ is $67.53, which is $12.45 above the current market price.
-The public float for CNQ is 1.09B, and currently, shorts hold a 2.48% of that float.
-The average trading volume for CNQ on March 15, 2023 was 2.36M shares.
+The public float for CNQ is 1.09B, and currently, short sellers hold a 2.48% ratio of that float.
+The average trading volume of CNQ on March 16, 2023 was 2.34M shares.

 CNQ’s Market Performance

-The stock of Canadian Natural Resources Limited (CNQ) has seen a -7.17% decrease in the past week, with a -11.60% drop in the past month, and a -1.83% fall in the past quarter.
-The volatility ratio for the week is 3.81%, and the volatility levels for the past 30 days are at 2.85% for CNQ.
-The simple moving average for the last 20 days is -6.94% for CNQ stock, with a simple moving average of -4.11% for the last 200 days.
+CNQ stock saw a decrease of -12.23% in the past week, with a monthly decline of -16.96% and a quarterly a decrease of -7.97%.
+The volatility ratio for the week is 4.50%, and the volatility levels for the last 30 days are 3.01% for Canadian Natural Resources Limited (CNQ).
+The simple moving average for the last 20 days is -11.33% for CNQ stock, with a simple moving average of -9.15% for the last 200 days.

 Analysts’ Opinion of CNQ